 Access to API keys¶

-In order to access team API keys, go to deploy.nais.io.
+In order to access team API keys, go to console.
 Here you will find API keys for all teams you are a member of.

 Rotate API key¶

-Go to deploy.nais.io and click on the "Rotate key" button, a pop-up will ask you to confirm the rotation.
+If you need to rotate the api keys then you can go to console and click on the "Rotate key" button, a pop-up will ask you to confirm the rotation.